Moose (wrestler): Total Nonstop Action Wrestling/Impact Wrestling

-Impact Grand Champion (2016-2017)
+Impact Grand Champion (2016–2017)

+Moose teamed up with DeAngelo Williams to wrestle Eli Drake and Chris Adonis at Slammiversary XV.

 Moose made his TNA debut on the July 12, 2016, Destination X edition of Impact Wrestling, interrupting the main event match between TNA World Heavyweight Champion Bobby Lashley and TNA X Division Champion Eddie Edwards, aligning himself with Mike Bennett and Maria, establishing himself as a heel.
 Ojinnaka reportedly had signed a two-year exclusive deal with the promotion.
 On the July 28 episode of Impact Wrestling, Moose made his in-ring debut, defeating indy wrestler David Starr.
-On the August 11 episode of Impact Wrestling, Moose and Mike Bennett defeated Eddie Edwards and Ethan Carter III.
+On the August 11 episode of Impact Wrestling, Moose and Bennett defeated Eddie Edwards and Ethan Carter III.
 On the August 19 episode of Impact Wrestling, Moose defeated Edwards.

-On the August 26 episode of Impact Wrestling, Moose participated in a Battle Royal to determine the number one contender to the TNA World Heavyweight Championship but was eliminated by Mike Bennett.
-On the September 1 episode of Impact Wrestling, Moose refused to help Mike Bennett during his World Heavyweight Championship match against Lashley and attacked him after the match, dissolving their partnership and turning face in the process.
-Moose defeated Bennett at Bound for Glory on October 2, 2016.
+On the August 25 episode of Impact Wrestling, Moose participated in a battle royal to determine the number one contender to the TNA World Heavyweight Championship but was eliminated by Mike Bennett.
+The following week, Moose refused to help Bennett during his World Heavyweight Championship match against Lashley and attacked him after the match, dissolving their partnership and turning face in the process.
+On October 2, Moose defeated Bennett at Bound for Glory.
 On the October 13 episode of Impact Wrestling, he defeated Ethan Carter III for having a match against Lashley to determine the number one contender to the TNA World Heavyweight Championship.
 However, on the October 20 episode of Impact Wrestling, Moose was defeated by Lashley.
-On the November 10 episode of Impact Wrestling, Moose was defeated by Mike Bennett by count-out, thus not qualified him for the four-way match the following week to determine another new contender number one for the TNA World Heavyweight Championship.
+On the November 10 episode of Impact Wrestling, Moose lost to Bennett by countout, thus not qualified for the four-way match the following week to determine another new contender number one for the TNA World Heavyweight Championship.